Project-YXKJ/SilverStarSCS.Docs/source/function/clamp.rst

     -Min  0
     -Unit  --
     -Description
+      | Thread clamp option:
-      | 0 = actions when start sewing;
+      | 0 = At seam start only;
-      | 1 = actions when start sewing and lifting the needle after trim;
+      | 1 = At seam start and during reversal;
-      | 2 = actions when start sewing and lifting the foot;
+      | 2 = At seam start and during sewing foot lift;
-      | 3 = both 1&2.
+      | 3 = At seam start and during reversal and sewing foot lift.

 .. option:: D07

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of clamp is activated.
+    -Description  Switch-on angle for thread clamp at seam start.

 .. option:: D08

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Position when the magnet of clamp is deactivated.
+    -Description  Switch-off angle for thread clamp at seam start.

 .. option:: O42